zigorFaust/gitreal/readme.md

 # README FILE

-This file will present the idea of the gitreal repo
+This file will present the idea of the GitReal repos

-## purpuse
+## purpose

-To edecute how use git and gitHub repos
+To study how use git and gitHub repos

 ## Methods

 By following videos from different consults

+## Currently

+We watching the GitReal videos